Educator Development, Global Education

 Communities of Practice – Virtual learning and collaboration opportunities

 Teachers rarely get opportunities for reflection and collaboration with others outside their grade level or departmental team.
 The term “community of practice” (CoP) was first introduced by Etienne Wenger, an education practitioner and scholar who described CoPs as “groups of people who share a passion for something that they know how to do and who interact regularly to learn how to do it better.”
 Virtual CoPs provide an opportunity for educators to connect around similar topics, passions, and areas of expertise.
-There are communities of practice for many subjects, but ambassadors in our Participate Learning programs benefit from communities designed specifically for global educators and dual language educators.
+There are communities of practice for many subjects, but ambassador teachers in our Participate Learning programs benefit from communities designed specifically for global educators and dual language educators.
 At Participate Learning, there are three main benefits of using a community of practice:

 Encourages information and knowledge sharing